kawansoft/aceql-http/aceql-http-4.1-user-guide-server.md

  **`getBlobsDirectory`**:

 Implement this method if you want to choose the directories where the Blobs/Clobs are located for upload & download.

-**`getConnectionMaxAge`**:

-Implement this method if you want to define the maximum number of minutes a `Connection` can live before it's closed and released in the pool.

 **`close`**: